Author’s note: This article is adapted from my book, Network Beyond Bias.

 Ways to Show Respect to Individuals

-- Use each individual’s preferred name, and ensure you are pronouncing it correctly.
+- Use each individual’s name, and ensure you are pronouncing it correctly.
 Ask as many times as you need to get it right.

-- Use each individual’s preferred pronouns.
+- Use each individual’s pronouns.
 This can be tricky, especially if the pronouns are new to you.
 If you mess up, apologize and try again.
 When in doubt, ask.
 You are also usually safe using they / them / their.

 - Keep in mind that some people may present themselves differently depending on the context.
 For example, one nonbinary individual I know (pronouns: ve, vim, vir) presents as female and uses vir legal name and the pronouns she/her/hers at work, because ve fears the repercussions of being out professionally.
 The same individual presents as nonbinary and uses a masculine name in vir personal life.
 Take your cues from the individual, and ask if you’re unsure.